 Conclusion – Are All JDM Cars Right Hand Drive?

-Yes, all true JDM cars (that is to say cars built in Japan for the Japanese market) are right hand drive, i.e. the steering wheel is on the right hand side of the car, with the intention of the car being driven on the left hand side of the road.
+Yes, all true JDM cars (that is to say cars built in Japan for the Japanese market – learn more here about JDM meaning) are right hand drive, i.e. the steering wheel is on the right hand side of the car, with the intention of the car being driven on the left hand side of the road.

 Export Japanese cars are obviously available in left hand drive configuration, for sale new in the United States, continental Europe and other markets in which the steering wheel is on the left hand side of the vehicle.